cathyghotbi/JsonAndMariadb/README.md

 # JsonAndMariadb
-In this repository, C++ is used together with json and mariadb.
+In this repository, C++ is used together with json and mariadb C Connector.
 A json file is created, then it is read to fill the database.

 ## Compile and run:
 * $ g++ database.cpp json.cpp readJsonWithCppInsertIntoDB.cpp -o readJsonWithCppInsertIntoDB -L/usr/include/mariadb/mysql -lmariadbclient